-To a web developer, tasks like registering domains and hosting websites are self-explanatory.
+To a web developer, tasks like registering domains and domain hosting are self-explanatory.
 However, if you’ve never set up a website before, not understanding the difference between these concepts can make it harder to get started.

 There are a number of steps to setting up a fully functioning WordPress website and getting it running.
 Understanding those steps and what they entail can make your life as a website owner simpler.
 For example, you might not know that you can register a domain without having a website to go along with it yet.
 You can also find web hosting and create a fully working website before you ever register your domain.

 In this article, we’ll go over the difference between registering URLs and hosting a website, and explain how both aspects affect your site.
 Let’s get started!

 ‘Domain name’ is the term used to refer to URLs such as a2hosting.com or wordpress.org.
 When you type in a domain, your browser looks up what site it’s assigned to and then takes you there.